 South Africa has a well-developed communications infrastructure however being very remote , in most instances there is little to no cell phone signal.
 Some of the overnight establishments offers WiFi.

 Divided into 9 provinces, it also has 11 official languages: Afrikaans, English, Ndebele, Northern Sotho, Southern Sotho, Swazi, Tsonga, Tswana, Venda, Xhosa and Zulu.
 Most South Africans speak English which is accepted as the business language.
 French, German and Italian are also spoken in most of the larger hotels.
 Most of the Tankwa Community and residents are proficient in either English or Afrikaans and some cases both.

 As a rough guide: give 10% to 15% to a waiter in a restaurant.

-Most of South Africa is malaria-free, although precaution should be taken when visiting the Kruger National Park or low-lying parts of northern KwaZulu-Natal.
+Most of South Africa is malaria-free, however precaution should be taken when visiting the Kruger National Park or low-lying parts of northern KwaZulu-Natal.

 Although there is no risk of yellow fever in South Africa, South Africa requires a valid yellow fever certificate if your journey starts or entails passing through the Yellow Fever Belt of Africa or South America.

 South Africa has an extensive road infrastructure including national highways and secondary roads.
 The Tankwa Karoo consist of a network of 100's of kilometers of gravel road Distances from the nearest towns to the Tankwa and Cederberg are long (in most instances ranges from 80km - 150km) .